splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 #### Invoice Due Amount and Partial Payment

-**Due Amount** - an invoice details how much your customer owes you when payment is due for some provided service.
+**Due Amount** - invoice details how much your customer owes you when payment is due for some provided service.
 The total due amount depends on the total cost per service, fees (taxes),  etc.

 **Partial Payment** refers to the payment of an invoice that is less than the total amount due.
 In this case, the invoice will have the `Partially paid` status.